Atle Solberg, Head of the Secretariat

 Atle is a political scientist from Norway and he was the Head of the Nansen Initiative Secretariat, the predecessor of the Platform on Disaster Displacement, from 2012 to 2015.
 His background is primarily from international humanitarian action and from working in the context of displacement (both in conflict and natural hazard situations).
 He has worked for the UNHCR and UN OCHA in Switzerland, the Balkans and in Central America, and for the Norwegian Refugee Council (NRC) in the Balkans, Indonesia and Colombia.
 He has research and teaching experience from the University of Bergen on humanitarian issues as well as on the protection of unaccompanied minors.
 Atle has also undertaken evaluation of humanitarian aid and worked as a consultant both with a focus on Norway as well as on the post-conflict recovery situation in the Balkans and Central America.

-Atle is the Head of the Coordination Unit of the Platform on Disaster Displacement.
+Atle is the Head of the Secretariat of the Platform on Disaster Displacement.

 Sarah Koeltzow, Policy Officer

 Sarah has a Bachelor Degree in Public Management and Governance from Zeppelin University, Germany, and a Master Degree in Development Studies from the Graduate Institute, Geneva.
 Prior to joining PDD, she has worked as Humanitarian Affairs Officer at the German Mission to the UN in Geneva, also covering DRR, Internet Governance, Climate Change/Environment and Human Rights portfolios.
 Sarah speaks German, English, French and Spanish.
 She is passionate about local public administration and thrives on good food, good reads and good friends.
 Each year, as winter approaches, she considers the possibility of ‘climate-induced migration’ to warmer places.